On my several-year quest seeking the perfect mist filter, I’ve finally got my hands on the Tiffen Black Pro-Mist.

 Tiffen Black Pro Mist Filter Review

-After years of testing these different brands of filters and laying them all out and closely looking at them, they all seem to be pretty similar with subtle differences, with the main difference being how they classify their strength and the type of particles they use.
-When the filters are stronger with large particles they tend to look dirty.
+After years of testing these different brands of filters, laying them all out, and closely looking at them, they all seem to be pretty similar with subtle differences, with the main difference being how they classify their strength and the type of particles they use.

-Another big difference is if the filters are multi-coating or single coating on them or not.
-For example, Kenko filters have an almost bluish multi-coating to them, the K&F filters have a mild coating to them with no cast, and the Tiffen and Moment Cinebloom filters seem to be uncoated.
+Another big difference is whether the filters are multi-coating or single-coating on them.
+For example, K&F Black Mist filters have a multi-coating, and the Tiffen and Moment Cinebloom filters seem uncoated.

 The Tiffen black pro mist filter I have is the 1/4 power.
-They’re a little expensive so I didn’t order them in multiple strengths but I’m liking where 1/4 is at.
+They’re a little expensive, so I didn’t order them in multiple strengths, but I like where 1/4 is at.

 Compared To Other Filters

 Compared to the Moment Cinebloom filter – Tiffen and Cinebloom filters are fairly similar in what they do and I wouldn’t say one filter is clearly better than the other.
-They both are made of brass, and they both are uncoated.
+They both have similar builds and they both are uncoated.
 The main difference between the Black Pro-Mist and the Cinebloom filter is the particle type.

-Tiffen Black Pro mist is using the Black Halation Diffusion system, they have several filters using this technology.
-The Black Diffusion FX, Black Net, Black Pro-Mist, Black Satin, Black Pearlescent, Black Glimmerglass.
+Tiffen Black Pro mist uses the Black Halation Diffusion system; they have several filters using this technology.
+The Black Diffusion FX, Black Net, Black Pro-Mist, Black Satin, Black Pearlescent, and Black Glimmerglass.

 Tiffen also has a category of White Halation Diffusions where you find their Glimmerglass, Pearlescent, Pro-Mist, and Satin.
-My guess is that the Moment Cinebloom is also using a White Halation Diffusion, since I do not clearly see black particles.
-Also the Moment Cinebloom filter also has a slightly warmer cast to it and blocks slightly less light with more of a spread-to-the-mist effect.
+Moment Cinebloom uses more of a mist, embedded inside the filter, there are no visible particles.
+Also, the Moment Cinebloom filter has a slightly warmer cast, which reduces contrast with more of a spread-to-the-mist effect.

 The Tiffen Black Pro-Mist filter seems to have a slightly tighter halation.

-You can go to Tiffen’s website to see all the different technologies they use.
+You can go to Tiffen’s website to see their different effects.

-Compared to the K&F filter (see review)- the K&F uses the black mist particle system but the particles seem larger or the filters are just a lot stronger.
-These filter is also coated to reduce reflection and is made of aluminum for a cheaper feel.
+Compared to the K&F filter (see review)- the K&F uses the black mist particle system, but the particles seem larger, or the filters are just a lot stronger.
+These filter is also coated to reduce reflection and are made of aluminum and generally feel cheaper.

-It’s a good choice for a cheap filter, but you do risk it getting jammed on your lens because of the aluminum construction, and the larger particles do render almost a wet effect.
+It’s a good choice for a cheap filter, and the larger particles do render almost a wet effect.
 You’ll want to order this filter a lighter power if you want to match the 1/4 effect of the Tiffen Black Pro-Mist.
-1/4 with the K&F might be too strong for general use and even the 1/8 K&F filters have larger more visible particles.
+1/4 with the K&F might be too strong for general use, and even the 1/8 K&F filters have larger, more visible particles.
+I would recommend starting at 1/8 if you go with this brand.

-Compared to the Kenko filter – Kenko uses a very similar particle type to the Tiffen Black Pro-Mist – I’m also seeing black particles.
+Compared to the Kenko filter – Kenko uses a very similar particle type to the Tiffen Black Pro-Mist – I’m also seeing black particles, but they don’t have the white glint.
 The Tiffen 1/4 power is slightly stronger than the Kinko 05 Power.
 The Kenko filter has a warmer cast like the Cinebloom but has a light coating to it.
 Its housing is made of aluminum.

 Before I had the Tiffen Black Pro-Mist filter, my favorite filter was the Moment Cinebloom 10% filter.
-Today I’m leaning more toward the Tiffen Black Pro-Mist as my preference.
-I think both filters are great, I can’t say one is significantly better as they do pretty much a very similar thing and I haven’t done any side-by-side comparisons yet.
-It does appear like the Tiffen filter with the larger size black particles keeps a slightly tighter halation to the highlights than the Moment Cinebloom which creates more of a mist.
-I’m liking the higher halation since it feels more controlled.
+Today, I’m leaning more toward the Tiffen Black Pro-Mist, which is my preference.
+I think both filters are great; I can’t say one is significantly better as they are both unique and can produce varying results across different situations.
+It does appear like the Tiffen filter with the larger size black particles keeps a slightly tighter halation to the highlights than the Moment Cinebloom, which creates more mist while lowering the contrast.
+I like the higher halation since it feels more controlled.

-Both filters are made with brass and both filters look to be uncoated.
+Both filters are made of aluminum, and both look uncoated.

-You can see my moment cinebloom filter review to compare.
+You can see my moment CineBloom 10% filter review to compare.

 Build Quality

 Tiffen does not identify where their glass comes from.
-K&F sources their filters from a few locations, sometimes it’s Germany and sometimes it’s Japan.
-My guess is Tiffen is also doing something similar as they do not specify and they don’t guarantee exact quality between filters in the Q&A section I was reading on the B&H website.
+K&F sources their filters from a few locations; sometimes, it’s Germany, and sometimes, it’s Japan.
+I guess Tiffen is also doing something similar as they do not specify, and they don’t guarantee exact quality between filters – from what I read in the Q&A section on the B&H website.

-The Tiffen filter doesn’t look to have any coatings as it’s casting the same amount of reflection as the Moment filter, whereas the Kenko filters and K&F filters are coated.
+The Tiffen filter doesn’t look to have any coatings as it’s casting the same amount of reflection as the Moment filter, whereas the K&F filters are coated.

 These filters use ColorCore technology, a method that involves sandwiching the filter material between two sheets of optical glass, grinding them flat with a precision of 1/10,000th of an inch, and finally, mounting the glass onto precise metal rings.